 We spend so much of our lives inside buildings – houses, offices, schools, shopping centres – but, while these structures do a good job of protecting us from the elements, they also expose us to a range of chemicals that can have a significant impact on our health.
 Heating and air conditioning systems bring in pollution with outside air, while furniture, paint, building materials and cleaning products release volatile organic compounds (VOCs), and harbour mould and bacteria.
 The phenomenon is known as Sick Building Syndrome (SBS) and, for unfortunate building occupants, it manifests in symptoms ranging from irritated eyes and skin to headaches and nausea, and more serious conditions.

 Products like VOC-free paint and natural floorcoverings have gone some of the way to reducing the prevalence of SBS, but only now has a building product been designed that actively removes air contaminants from indoor spaces.
-Active 2.0 is a photocatalytic coating developed for MAXIMUM pressed porcelain panels that reduces indoor nitrogen oxide and VOC levels, has antibacterial and anti-odour properties, and is self-cleaning.
+ACTIVE 2.0 is fused to MAXIMUM panels acting in a photocatalytic process removing toxic nitrogen oxides from the air, killing harmful bacteria and reducing concentrations of dangerous VOCs, has antibacterial and anti-odour properties, and is self-cleaning.

 Removes toxic nitrogen oxides from the air